 With any legal issue, it is a mistake not to consider your legal fees and expenses.
 There are other costs associated with legal matters – especially high conflict, court-based cases.
 Stress, anxiety, and the impact on your time and children are all real considerations.
 Chances are you have not been involved in a court matter or litigation before this point.
 I like to compare going through a Massachusetts divorce or other matter to getting a root canal.
 It is not a particularly enjoyable experience, and you want it done right by an experienced professional – but you do not want to pay more than you should.

-You may have heard stories about people spending huge sums on their Massachusetts divorce, or other civil cases.
+You may have heard stories about people spending huge sums on their Massachusetts divorce, or other family law cases.
 With our guidance, you can carefully consider more efficient options for resolving your legal matter, including mediation or the collaborative law process.

 Hourly Billing vs. Fixed, Up-front Pricing